RobertoRillo/Minireto2/README.md

 link de aws: http://18.223.164.115:3000/

+(MAKE SURE TO WRITE IN CAPITAL LETTERS THE TYPES OF PRODUCTS SUCH AS HOODIES, PANTS, SHORTS, SHOES, AND CAPS.)

 This is a simple API built with Node.js and Express that allows you to perform basic CRUD operations on a MySQL database.
 It provides endpoints for retrieving, creating, updating, and deleting product information in the database.

 Installation